 It has been a year of change for the Canada Labour Code.
-Earlier, we described the large number of changes contained within the voluminous Bill C-86, A second Act to implement certain provisions of the budget tabled in Parliament on February 27, 2018 and other measures (the “Budget Implementation Act”).
+In a previous article, we described the large number of changes contained within the voluminous Bill C-86, A second Act to implement certain provisions of the budget tabled in Parliament on February 27, 2018 and other measures (the “Budget Implementation Act”).

 This legislation was introduced by parliament at first reading on October 29, 2018 and was passed quickly, receiving royal assent on December 13, 2018.

 Many of these new or amended provisions will take effect on September 1, 2019 or on some other day to be fixed by the Governor in Council.
-For example, a summary of all of the new and improved leaves resulting from the Budget Implementation Act can be found here.
+For example, a summary of all of the new and improved leaves resulting from the Budget Implementation Act can be found on the Government of Canada’s website.

 But further changes to the Canada Labour Code are likely on the horizon.
 Over the past two years, the government conducted extensive consultations with stakeholders to determine what forward-looking federal labour standards should address.
 The changes described in the Budget Implementation Act were only one phase in the government’s plan to overhaul and modernize federal labour standards.
 While these amendments were aimed squarely at many of the areas targeted for modernization, five further issues remain to be considered by an expert panel announced earlier this year.